babar-raza/package-descriptions/aspose.cloud/cocoapods/Aspose.PDF Cloud SDK for Swift.md

-# .NET REST API to Process PDF in Cloud
+# Swift REST API to Process PDF in Cloud

 This Cloud SDK allows you to [easily build cloud-based PDF creator](https://products.aspose.cloud/pdf/swift), editor & converter apps in Swift language for various cloud platforms.